Twice the Fun in Frostburg & Cumberland

 Perched high upon a 16-mile long mountain in Lonaconing, just outside of Frostburg, Dans Mountain State Park is the perfect place to chill-out on a hot summer day.
 The 481-acre park features an Olympic-sized swimming pool, four large group pavilions, a huge recycled-tire playground, and a tranquil pond for fishing.
 Nearby, Dan's Rock Overlook affords an epic view of the surrounding land from a height of 2,898 feet.

 Raise your glass for a toast at Toasted Goat Winery in Frostburg.
-Located in the Gunter Hotel, Toasted Goat features a tasting room where visitors can enjoy a variety of wines from fun and fruity to big bold reds.
+Located in the Hotel Gunter, the Toasted Goat features a tasting room where visitors can enjoy a variety of wines from fun and fruity to big bold reds.
 Over in Cumberland, try Charis Winery and Distillery.
 Located in the Canal Place Shops right downtown, Charis produces premium wines and Pomace Brandy.
 Also available for tasting and purchase are Elaia Olive Oils and Balsamic Vinegars.

 Frostburg's beautiful Western Maryland campus puts students in reach of outdoor recreational opportunities uncommon in a college setting.
 Founded in 1898 to train teachers, the institution today is a public university offering a wide array of affordable programs at the undergraduate and graduate levels.
 The University is distinguished by a scenic campus encircled by mountains, its excellent academic programs, its nationally-acclaimed community service programs, and its vital role in regional economic development initiatives.